rlondon3/MyStore/README.md

 There are a total of four endpoints in this application:

-"\" products: Provides the list of products in the browser "\product/:productName": displays a single product item with a simply ad.
+"\" products: Provides the list of products in the browser. <br>
-"\cart" cart: allows the user to view items ready for purchase, edit quantity, and enter user information.
+"\product/:productName": displays a single product item with a simply ad.<br> "\cart" cart: allows the user to view items ready for purchase, edit quantity, and enter user information.<br>
-\confirmation confirmation page: Alerts the user of a successful transaction.
+\confirmation confirmation page: Alerts the user of a successful transaction.<br>

 Getting Started
 To get this project, type git clone https://github.com/rlondon3/MyStore.git in your terminal.